pavelvodrazka/ctf-writeups/hackvent2017/challenges/day24/README.md

 }
 ```

-It defines my own fictional `pwn` font family and uses hookbin to capture requests for individual characters.

-The last step was to add this font family to HTML element `password`.
+In last step it adds this font family to the `password` HTML element.

 ```css
 #password {
     font-family: pwn;
 }
 ```

-Complete CSS code can be found [here](files/styles-pwn.css).

 Then I invited admin to my channel with this CSS and checked requests captured in my hookbin.